 Factors That Accelerate or Extend Tip Wear

 Two variables dominate tip wear: thermal load and contamination.
-You shorten life when you push amperage near the machine’s maximum; arc temperature and plasma velocity rise, eroding the orifice faster.
+You shorten the tip’s life when you push the amperage near the machine’s maximum limit.
+The arc temperature and plasma velocity rise, eroding the orifice much faster.

-Air quality is the next lever.
-Moisture and oil create micro-explosions at the orifice, pit the copper, and distort flow.
-Use dry, filtered air to keep the plasma jet coherent and conductive losses low.
+Air quality is the next major factor.
+Moisture and oil create micro-explosions at the orifice.
+These explosions pit the copper and distort the airflow.
+Use dry, filtered air to keep the plasma jet focused and conductive losses low.

-Tip materials matter.
-Premium copper alloys and plated or silver-bearing inserts dissipate heat better and resist softening, preserving orifice geometry and cut precision longer than budget consumables.
+Tip materials also matter.
+Premium copper alloys and plated or silver-bearing inserts dissipate heat better.
+They resist softening, which preserves the orifice geometry and cut precision much longer than budget consumables.

-Process choices also influence wear: excessive pierce height, long arcs, and slow travel increase heat input per unit length, while correct standoff maintains laminar flow and lowers erosion rates.
+Your process choices heavily influence wear.
+Excessive pierce height, long arcs, and slow travel speeds increase the heat input.
+Conversely, using the correct standoff maintains a smooth airflow and lowers erosion rates.

 Maintenance Practices to Maximize Pierce Count and Torch Time